-HTC Vive and Oculus Rift have made the VR revolution a reality in 2016, and they're being updated all of the time with new controllers and games to make your buying decision even tougher.
-Buying both is still a fantasy for most people, not a reality.
+There’s no denying that in 2017 HTC Vive and Oculus Rift have made a dent in the VR revolution, made better by the constant introduction of new controllers and games to make your purchasing decision even tougher.
+However, buying one or the other is still a fantasy for most people, not to mention buying both.

 So then, the question remains: which one is better?
-It turns out, that question is oversimplified.
-The answer depends on what type of immersive experiences you're looking to get sucked into, the controls you want to hold onto and the amount of cash you're willing to dispense.
+As it turns out, that’s a loaded question.
+While the HTC Vive may be selling better, the answer ultimately depends on the types of immersive experiences you're looking to get sucked into, the control scheme you’re most comfortable with and the amount of cash you're willing to disperse.

-Though it started as a small Kickstarter project, Oculus Rift now has some huge names backing it, such as legendary video game programmer (and co-creator of the original Doom titles) John Carmack.
-Plus, in 2014, the Oculus VR company was purchased by Facebook, which means there's a truly authoritative presence in the background keeping the Oculus platform intact.
+Though it started as a nameless Kickstarter project, Oculus Rift now has some huge contenders backing it, such as legendary video game programmer (and co-creator of the original Doom games) John Carmack.
+What’s more, Oculus VR was purchased by Facebook in 2014, meaning there's a truly authoritative presence overseeing the platform, for better or worse.

 HTC Vive, on the other hand, comes from the minds of two notable tech companies, one known for its hardware and the other for software.
 HTC has created some of the most critically and commercially well-received smartphones and tablets, while Valve is a long-time ally of PC gaming fans with Steam, which is neatly packaged with the Vive in the form of Steam VR.